tulip-lab/open-data/Racism2019/README.md

 | Point of Contact |[A/Prof. Gang Li](https://github.com/tuliplab) |

-This dataset `Racism2019` contains the `racism`-related reviews collected from the [TripAdvisor](http://www.tripadvisor.com) up to February 2019.
+This dataset `Racism2019` contains the `racism`-related reviews collected from the Internet up to February 2019.
 There are 4554 reviews in total.

 ---
 ### Data Description